-- An individual has his or her residence or habitual place of abode in Germany. - ► A non-resident German citizen has been resident for tax purposes in Germany at any time within the last five years prior to a transfer at death or by gift. - A non-resident German citizen (and dependents who live in the household of such German citizens) is employed by a legal entity organized under public German law. - A corporation or any other legal entities having their place of management or legal seat in Germany.
+- An individual has his or her residence or habitual place of abode in Germany. - A nonresident German citizen has been resident for tax purposes in Germany at any time within the last 5 years prior to a transfer at death or by gift. - A nonresident German citizen is employed by a legal entity organized under German public law.
+In this case the dependents who live in the household of such German citizen have a German tax domicile as well. - A corporation or any other legal entities having their place of management or legal seat in Germany.